 SHA1(B).
 This differs slightly from standard SRP, in which this value is generated by the server and sent to the client along with the server key (

-The Secret (S) (I need a better name)
+The Shared Secret (S)

 Sis where the magic of NLS happens.
 Both the client and the server calculate